Mr-Wood-CS/Computing_Science_Scotland/docs/SDD/01-Analysis.md

 ## ^^Functional Requirements^^

-!!! info
+!!! info "What you Need to Know"

+    Identify the purpose and functional requirements of a problem that relates to the design and implementation at this level in terms of:

+    * inputs
+    * processes
+    * outputs

 Functional requirements are defined in terms of the inputs, processes, and outputs of  a program.

-	Nothing has changed from higher.
+This is exactly the same as higher.

 ## ^^Feasability Studies^^